 Performance Optimization - 6.1 [Foreign key association] Foreign key addressization

 Let’s briefly review the concept of foreign key association: when the field F in the data table T is associated with the primary key K of the data table D, D is called the foreign key table of T, also known as the dimension table, T is called the fact table, and field F is called the foreign key field.
 If the primary key of D has multiple fields, the foreign key association can also be defined in a similar way.
-The goal of foreign key association is to be able to reference the fields of the record in D corresponding to field F when accessing the records of T.
+The goal of foreign key association is to reference the field of the record in D corresponding to the field F when accessing the records of T.

 The characteristic of foreign key association is that the foreign key of fact table must be associated with the primary key of dimension table.
 Since the primary key is unique, the records of fact table will only be associated with the unique record of dimension table, which is a typical many-to-one association.
 This characteristic should be taken advantage of when optimizing the performance.